-Shepherd Center's Disorders of Consciousness (DOC) Program is a short-term, three-to-five-week program for patients who are semi-comatose or minimally conscious.
+Shepherd Center's Disorders of Consciousness (DOC) Program provides a short-term three-to-five-week program for patients who are semi-comatose or minimally conscious.
 In this program, patients receive one and a half hours of therapy daily.

-Shepherd Center's Day Program enables patients with brain injury who no longer need 24-hour nursing care to continue their recovery and rehabilitation.
+Shepherd Center's Day Program continues recovery and rehabilitation for patients with brain injury who no longer need 24-hour nursing care.

 Shepherd Center’s post-acute program includes a residential component in a local community setting for people with brain injury who have completed their inpatient program and are ready to live in the community, but still need 24-hour support.